- 3 Tell-Tale Signs of an Internet Dating Scam and What To Do - May 9, 2021

 Facebook catfishing is a bit easier to report: for folks pretending to be someone else go here, for scams go here.

 Someone trying to catfish you through Twitter?
 Impersonation attempts should be reported here, fraud report it here.

-Regardless of where the person catfished you, if you’ve given them money or resources, stop all contact and contact your local police detachment immediately.
+Regardless of where the person catfished you, if you’ve given them money or resources, stop all contact.
+Contact your local police detachment immediately.
 They’ll give you your next steps.

 Some Other Ways To Avoid Being Catfished

 Like with a general internet dating or romance scam, most of the things listed here might seem like common sense.
-Yet when you’re in the throes of a new relationship, you might overlook some of these telltale signs that you’re being catfished.
+Yet when you’re in the throes of a new relationship… Well, you might overlook some of these telltale signs that you’re being catfished.